andycroll/andycroll.com/_posts/2019/2019-03-10-dont-use-instance-variables-in-partials.md

 ## Always…

-…pass variables into your partials so they don’t expect any global state.
+…pass variables into your partials, as local variables, so they don’t expect any global state.

 #### `album/show.html.erb`